sbb-design-systems/sbb-angular/CONTRIBUTING.md

 You can help the team even more and [submit a Pull Request](#submit-pr) with a fix.

+## <a name="feature"></a> Want a Feature?
+You can *request* a new feature by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
+If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
+Please consider what kind of change it is:

+* For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
+This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+* **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

 ### <a name="submit-issue"></a> Submitting an Issue
 If your issue appears to be a bug, and hasn't been reported, open a new issue.
 Providing the following information will increase the